carmen-timpau/BBO-Capstone-Project/experiments/week_11/diagnostics_results/wk11_query_predictions.md

 ----------------------------------------------------------------------------------------------------
 ```

-Note: The coordinates and predicted outputs of next query candidates selected from both the **full-domain** space, as well as the **local-box** space have been printed, along with their std. dev., for comparison and transparency purposes.
+<ins>Note:</ins> The coordinates and predicted outputs of next query candidates selected from both the **full-domain** space, as well as the **local-box** space have been printed, along with their std. dev., for comparison and transparency purposes.
 The candidate which the algorithm selected is indicated by 'Chosen From Pool'.